Bulldogs' 9th-inning homer ousts FSU from NCAA regional | New Country 923

 Martin passed Augie Garrido as college baseball’s all-time coaching wins leader last month.
 His two-year contract expires this year, and he said he would meet with athletic director Stan Wilcox to determine whether he will be back for a 40th season.

-If Martin returns, he would need 13 wins to reach the 2,000 mark and would get another chance to chase his elusive first national championship.
+If Martin returns, he would need 13 wins to reach 2,000 and would get another chance to chase his elusive first national championship.

 Mississippi State has had an emotional season as well.
 Andy Cannizaro resigned Feb.
 20 for off-field conduct and pitching coach Gary Henderson took over as interim coach.